lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * From -10 to -11:
   * Changed several of the KDF and Exporter labels
-  * Replaced edhoc_aead_id with selected_suite in info
+  * Removed edhoc_aead_id from info (already in transcript_hash)
   * Added MTI section
-  * EAD: changes CDDL names and added value type to registry
+  * EAD: changed CDDL names and added value type to registry
   * Updated Figures 1, 2, and 3
   * Some correction and clarifications
   * Added core.edhoc to CoRE Resource Type registry